 You haven't had a shit day at work until someone threatens to kill you and means it.
-Or until you've had to see to a tiny baby who's been burned repeatedly with cigarettes.
-Or until you've been so scared you want to call the police but can't in case it will get back to your employer.
+Or until you've had to see to a tiny baby who'd been burned repeatedly with cigarettes.
+Or until you've been so scared you wanted to call the police but couldn't in case it would get back to your employer.

 Welcome to life as a children's social worker in London.

-Child protection means working with children who are at risk of or suffering "significant harm"—i.e., something that will have a significant impact on their health and/or development: physical abuse, sexual abuse, neglect, emotional abuse.
-It could be indirect, too, like seeing or hearing someone else being mistreated.
+Child protection means working with children who are at risk of or suffering "significant harm" – i.e. something that will have a significant impact on their health and/or development; physical abuse, sexual abuse, neglect, emotional abuse.
+It could be indirect, too, like seeing or hearing someone else being ill-treated.
 Or witnessing domestic violence.

-I used to work in child protection, but now I work with "looked-after" children—when the local authority takes on some of the child's parenting.
+I used to work in child protection but now I work with "looked after" children – when the Local Authority takes on some of the child's parenting.
 Unaccompanied asylum-seeking children generally come under the category of looked after.
-These children can be placed with friends or family, but usually they're in foster care.
+The child can be placed with friends or family, but usually they're in foster care.
 Sometimes, they're put in specialist residential placements, in secure or psychiatric units, or what are, effectively, youth prisons.

 Mostly, I visit children at home with their families.
 I carry out assessments and find out how things are.
-If there are risks to the child, I try to work out how serious they are and what can be done to minimize them.
-Things like parents using drugs and alcohol, or parents who are violent, mentally ill, or have a learning disability that affects their ability to take care of their children.
-These kids might be referred to us by police following the arrest of a pedophile or gang member, or by the school because the parents aren't managing.
-As part of the process we talk to teachers, doctors, and anyone who's relevant.
+If there are risks to the child I try to work out how serious they are and what can be done to minimise them.
+Things like parents using drugs and alcohol, who are violent, mentally ill or have a learning disability that affects their ability to parent.
+They might be referred to us by police following the arrest of a paedophile or gang member, or by the school because the parents aren't managing.
+As part of the process we talk to teachers, doctors and anyone who's relevant.
 If we're really concerned and the parent doesn't agree with us, we might need to go to court to have a judge decide what to do.

 Parents are often anxious when you visit.
 That's understandable.
-Some go to huge efforts to clean up—reassuring on one level, but often not where the worry lies.
+Some go to huge efforts to clean up – reassuring on one level, but often not where the worry lies.
 I drink a lot of tea.
-Having a cup of tea with someone is like saying, "Let's build something together."
-Sure, if I go into a house with dog shit on the floor and a sink full of mold I might be like, "Oh I've just had one in the office, thank you," but usually it's a sign that the family is at least trying to be welcoming.
+Having a cup of tea with someone is like saying, "Let's build something together".
+Sure, if I go into a house with dog shit on the floor and a sink full of mould I might be like, "Oh I've just had one in the office, thank you," but usually it's a sign that the family are at least trying to be welcoming.

 You have to remember that, in most cases, these people are victims themselves.
-When children are exposed to severe violence and drug use from their parents, they don't have a model to follow.
+When a child is exposed to severe violence and drug use from their parents, they don't have a model to follow.
 There are parents who've been through such terrible abuse themselves that they project onto you.
 We're the focus of a lot of people's anxieties.
-There have been high profile social work failures but, really, those cases tend to be workers set up to fail, with unachievable case loads.
+There have been high profile social work failures but, really, those cases tend to be workers set up to fail, with unachievable caseloads.
 None of the serious case reviews that I've read found the reason for a death to be solely down to incompetence.
-Incompetence in the face of impossible case loads is much more common.
+Incompetence in the face of impossible caseloads is much more common.

 I'm lucky that my borough is relatively small and that I have good managers.
-My case load isn't as high as some of the horror stories.
+My caseload isn't as high as some of the horror stories.
 In some boroughs that Ofsted has noted as failing, social workers might have 50 families at once.
 How can you do even the basic work, let alone be able to remember all the children's birthdays or what they need?
-Seventeen families is the most I've had, and there are times when that feels so overwhelming I don't know what to do.
+17 families is the most I've had, and there are times when that feels so overwhelming, I don't know what to do.

 I'm contracted to 35 hours a week, which is a joke.
 I often work 50 hours, but 60 is not unusual.
 None of that overtime is paid.
 We get two days off on TOIL per month, but that really doesn't begin to cover it.

-There's a ton of paperwork, too, which is basically just done for Ofsted.
-With looked-after children there are seven forms we have to complete per child—some of them several times a year.
+There's a tonne of paperwork, too, which is basically just done for Ofsted.
+With looked after children there are seven forms we have to complete per child – some of them several times a year.
 The families don't give a fuck about the plans we write, though.
 They care about the conversations we have and the things we do, but there's no escaping it even if it is a massive waste of time.
 It's so, so frustrating.

-Another challenge with social work is that all children adore their parents—even when they're completely hopeless.
-If parent are angry with me, what will the children do?
+Another challenge with social work is that all children adore their parents – even when they're completely hopeless.
+If a parent is angry with me, what's the child going to do?
 They have a loyalty to them.

 The government's recent cuts haven't helped.
 So many supportive and preventative services have had budgets slashed.
-Women try to leave violent men and the accommodation we offer is so shitty I get why it might not seem like such a bad idea to go back.
-I work in a building where we don't have recycling because it's too expensive, where the taps don't always work, where washing-up sponges are a luxury.
+Women try to leave violent men and the accommodation we offer is so shitty, I get why it might not seem like such a bad idea to go back.
+I work in a building where we don't have recycling because it's too expensive, where the taps don't always work, where washing up sponges are a luxury.
 It takes the piss.
-And don't even ask about the plans for children's services to be privatized—I will literally leave if I see the kind of cuts to children's social work that have happened for people working in probation or learning disabilities.
+And don't even ask about the plans for children's services to be privatised – I will literally leave if I see the kind of cuts to children's social work that have happened for people working in probation or learning disabilities.

 So why do I continue to put myself through this?